aurorascharff/next15-filterlist/STEPS.md

 - Progressive enhancement of the base case search.
 Let's first use the new Nextjs 15 form component to make this a client side navigation when js is loaded: import, use form and add action, current route with empty string.
 - As a user, we want to know that something is happening in the app.
 - (Since this is a form, we can head over to the SearchStatus.tsx and useFormStatus to get the submitting status.
 Enable the spinner.)
-- (We can also consider adding an onChange handler, we want to push to the router).
-- Add router and searchParams.
+- We can also add an onChange handler, we want to push to the router.
+Add router and searchParams.
 - We are gonna use the existing search params because we will keeping the state in the URL as a single source of truth, because the state of the app will be reloadable, shareable, and bookmarkable.
 - Add q and defaultvalue.
 - Add activetab (and params) to reset with a key.